 - Beers should be 5-12,000 pesos, cocktails 15-30,000 pesos, and water and soda 3-5,000 pesos.
 Keep in mind, these have to be brought to the beach and kept cold, so expect higher prices than what you’ll find in a tienda in Cartagena.

 - There are no such things as free samples, no matter how much the massage lady or oyster monger insists.
 Particularly with the massage ladies, occasionally you have to be insistent to the point of being rude that you’re not interested.

 - If you feel like the prices you’re being told are unfair, head farther down the beach and ask.
 There shouldn’t be much difference.
-At the end of the day, it’s all fried fish, beers, and chairs.
+At the end of the day, it’s all fried fish, beers, and beach chairs.

 - Know how to say “No, gracias” (no, thank you) with a finger wag.
 Also, “Ya tenemos lugar” (we already have a place), and “De pronto más tarde” (maybe later) are useful.